dake/TCCodeGenerator/README.md

 Code128 Barcode, QRCode, AztecCode generator with Core image.

-- Code128 Barcode is availiable for iOS 8.0+
+- Code128 Barcode is available for iOS 8.0+

-- QRCode, AztecCode are availiable for iOS 6.0+
+- QRCode, AztecCode are available for iOS 6.0+